 Up to Tressell, where, for the first time, man's relationship to his labour comes into its own as (alongside the love-relationship) the chief expression of the level of his human qualities, the English working-class novel (like the bourgeois novel) relied almost entirely on the love-relationship to epitomize the human quality of their heroes.
-(262)

 This is still the case with Lane.
 Ned's work as a bushman is not shown.
-Lane's own experience of urban journalism, of exposing working-class living and work conditions, provides the base for the work experience component of the novel, which is mediated through Nellie: the work and living conditions are those of the working-class woman rather than man.
+Lane's own experience of urban journalism, of exposing the conditions of working-class life and work, provides the base for the work experience component of the novel, which is mediated through Nellie: the work and living conditions are those of the working-class woman rather than man.

 And in the relationship of Ned and Nellie, Lane breaks from the established pattern.
 The love-triangle is not used, though it is present as a context: Ned wonders how Nellie comes to dine occasionally in the expensive restaurants, wonders how she knows the names of some of the rich there, wonders what her relationship is with the Strattons, wonders if there is a hidden romance between her and Geisner.
-The traditional plot triangle is present in Ned's fearful imaginings, his unspoken yet so unmistakeably evoked jealousies.
-But it is purely a jealous imagining of Ned's fantasy.
+The traditional plot triangle is present in Ned's fearful imaginings, his unspoken yet so unmistakable evoked jealousies.
+But it is purely a jealous imagining of Ned's, a fantasy.

-But at the same time as he rejects the untypical triangle as fantasy, Lane also rejects any fulfilment of a love plot between Ned and Nellie.
+At the same time as he rejects the untypical triangle as fantasy, Lane also rejects any fulfilment of a love plot between Ned and Nellie.
 Ned declares his love at the beginning of part II; Nellie is drawn to him, and then recoils, refusing marriage, refusing to bring children into the hell of this existence.
-The rejection of a marriage resolution to the novel serves to underline the rejection of this society: there can be no true fulfilment for the workingman and woman.
+The rejection of a marriage resolution to the novel serves to underline the rejection of this society: there can be no true fulfilment for the workingman or woman.
 From literary convention we have expected the novel will end with Ned and Nellie married: Lane denies that satisfaction.
 In the first edition of the novel a sequel was advertised, to be set in the communist settlement 'New Australia' that Lane was establishing in Paraguay.
-'In New Australia: Being Nellie Lawton's Diary of a Happier Life.'
-"In New Australia" will not detail a mere dream.
-In a popular way, continuing the story of Ned Hawkins and Nellie Lawton, it will deal with the scheme for complete co-operation'.
-Implicitly their relationship continues, but it can only flower in changed social conditions.
-But the New Australia movement was destroyed and the sequel never appeared.
+'In New Australia: Being Nellie Lawton's Diary of a Happier Life "in New Australia" will not detail a mere dream.
+In a popular way, continuing the story of Ned Hawkins and Nellie Lawton, it will deal with the scheme of complete co-operation.'
+It never appeared.